Adiabatic preparation of thermal states and entropy-noise relation on noisy quantum computers

 where $E_f$ is the energy density of the final state with respect to $H_f$, i.e. $E_f=\frac{1}{N}\tr[\rho_f H_f]$, and $S_0$ is the entropy density of the \emph{initial} state $S_0=S[\rho_0]$.
 In particular, for $H_0$ given in \eqref{h0}, we have

+We note that given a final temperature $\beta_f$, one does not know \emph{a priori} what initial temperature $\beta_0$ is required to prepare it.
+However, as the energy/temperature curve of most Hamiltonians is monotonous, one can envision to target a specific final temperature with just a few repetitions of the protocol.\\

-This result is justified as follows.
+These results are justified as follows.
 In the very slow adiabatic limit $T\to\infty$, along the path $H(t)$, the density matrix at time $t$ is evolved for an increasingly long time with a Hamiltonian close to $H(t)$.
 Since $H(t)$ satisfies the thermalization property by assumption, $\rho(t)$ is locally in a thermal state for $H(t)$ at all times.
 Hence it is in a thermal state for $H_f$ at some inverse temperature $\beta_f$ at the end of the path.
 Let us denote $U$ the unitary operator that implements this adiabatic evolution in the limit $T\to\infty$.
 The energy density of the final state is